Scientific illustration showing nerve fiber regeneration for neuropathy recovery article

 - Quit Smoking: Smoking constricts blood vessels, reducing circulation and making it harder for nerves to heal.

-- Limit Alcohol: Alcohol can exacerbate nerve damage.
+- Limit Alcohol: Alcohol can directly damage nerve fibers and worsen neuropathy symptoms.

-- Prioritize Sleep: Proper rest allows the body to heal and repair damaged nerves.
+- Prioritize Sleep: Proper rest allows the body to heal and repair damaged nerves overnight.

 - Stay Hydrated: Drinking enough water supports overall cellular health and nerve function.

-- Reduce Stress: Chronic stress can increase inflammation and worsen neuropathy symptoms.
+- Reduce Stress: Chronic stress increases inflammation and can worsen neuropathy symptoms.

 When to Seek Medical Attention

-- You notice sores or ulcers that are slow to heal.
+- Sores or ulcers that are slow to heal (particularly on feet)

 A doctor may recommend medications, physical therapy, or more targeted interventions based on the type and cause of your neuropathy.